dreamcatcher-tech/network/Inbox/2024-08-09 1616 tps report generation.md

 Otherwise the test is only accessible from within the current user branch, and may not be long lived.

 Is testing an app, or just a branch ?

+Testing is an app that is built in to HAL, and it runs in its own branch.
+Inside that branch,